Logo

 In January 2007, Bernard Cribbins had a guest role as glam rock promoter Arnold Korns in Horror of Glam Rock, a Doctor Who audiodrama by Big Finish Productions.

-Bernard Cribbins was reported to be returning to Doctor Who alongside David Tennant and Catherine Tate for a 2023 episode celebrating the programme's 60th anniversary, which he was seen filming before his death in July 2022.
+In 2022, Bernard Cribbins was reported to be returning to Doctor Who alongside David Tennant and Catherine Tate for the programme's 60th anniversary specials.

 In 2009, Bernard Cribbins was honoured for his work in children's television with a Special Award at the British Academy Children's Awards which was presented by former co-star Catherine Tate, who portrayed his character's granddaughter in Doctor Who.